JovannMC/MentionChat/README.md

 ## Description

 This is a simple and open source plugin that allows players to mention other players in chat, which is in basically every chat platform.
-You can configure the messages, mention sound, and cooldown time.
+You can configure the messages, mention type and sound, cooldown time, and more!

 <details>